selfup/sails-turbine/README.md

 Click Submit.

-Go to the React Dev Tools, and check out the `SalesEngine` state key!
+Wait a few seconds (A LOT of records are about to render to the screen!) and voila!